MarianRav/MarianRav/README.md

 💻 I'm open to collaborate in proyects that have a social impact.

 👓 I love to learn new things!
-Currently I'm learning node and react.js
+Currently I'm learning node and react

-🏢 I currently looking for a job oportunity 🙌
+🏢 I'm currently looking for a job oportunity 🙌

 📧 Contact me: marianv.dev@gmail.com